Main Page Content

 How do I apply?

-Any supplemental forms requested by our office should be submitted by May 1.
+Any supplemental forms requested by our office should be submitted by February 15.
 Student applicants meeting this deadline should have their financial aid package prior to the admissions deposit deadline or before summer school begins.
 Applications or forms filed after these deadlines will continue to be processed on a first-come, first-served basis until funds are exhausted.
 Get information on federal financial aid consequences for non-attendance of classes.